Obituary of Marie Davies

 Marie leaves to mourn her children, Dorothy (Jack) Cage, Margaret (Oscar) Bokowoski, Ed (Char) Davies, and James (Yvonne) Davies, along with twelve grandchildren and many great grandchildren.

-A Memorial Service will be held on Saturday, July 15, 2017 at 2:00 PM at the Mcqueen Memorial United Church, Mannville, AB.
-Rev. Andrew Kinoti Lairenge will officiate.
-A private family interment will be held in the Minburn Cemetery.
+A Memorial Service was held on Saturday, July 15, 2017 at 2:00 PM at the McQueen Memorial United Church, Mannville, AB.
+Rev. Andrew Kinoti Lairenge officiated.
+A private family interment was held in the Minburn Cemetery.

 For friends so wishing, donations may be made in memory of Marie to the Beaverlodge Hospital Foundation, Box 480 Beaverlodge, AB T0H0C0, or to a charity of one's choice.